The House of the Devil (2009)

 written and directed by Ti West

 There’s a lot to like in The House of the Devil, Ti West’s homage to the horror films of the 70’s and 80’s.
-It was shot on grainy 16mm, uses zooms to heighten tension, and has open and end title sequences where the action is frozen so you can read the words on screen.
-It develops slowly and moodily, as a young college student named Samantha (Jocelin Donahue) signs up for a babysitting job that brings her face to face with a group of devil-worshipping wackos.
-And for a while, it’s clever about its setup, with an atmospheric country home that recalls other “evil house” movies such as Burnt Offerings (1976).
+It was shot on grainy 16mm, uses zooms to heighten tension, and has a slow and moody pace, as a young college student named Samantha (Jocelin Donahue) signs up for a babysitting job that brings her face to face with a group of devil-worshipping wackos.
+Also on hand is an atmospheric country home that recalls other “evil house” movies such as Burnt Offerings (1976).
+So far, so cool.

 Plus, who in their right mind accepts to babysit for Tom Noonan?
 The guy was The Tooth Fairy in Manhunter (1986), for Chrissakes!